 According to information gathered by the CDC, there was more than a six-time increase in deaths related to heroin from 2002 to 2015.
 National overdose deaths related to heroin and non-methadone synthetic drugs went up nearly six times as well during the same period.
-In 2015 there were estimated to be more than 12,000 overdose deaths from heroin alone, and it’s a frightening realization for a lot of people to hear these numbers.
+In 2015, there were estimated to be more than 12,000 overdose deaths from heroin alone.
+It’s a frightening realization for a lot of people to hear these numbers.

 These deaths don’t account for all the overdoses—just the ones that resulted in death.

-Because of the mechanism of action of heroin, people’s central nervous system activity slows down when they take it.
-Heroin users will often seem very drowsy, confused or even nod off when they’re on the drug, and this is a result of the slowing of their CNS.
+When someone takes heroin, their central nervous system activity slows down.
+Heroin users will often seem very drowsy, confused or even nod off when they’re on the drug, and this is a result of the slowing of their central nervous system.
 When someone uses too much heroin or doesn’t have a tolerance to the drug, they can overdose.

 A heroin overdose occurs when someone’s respiration slows to the point that they lose consciousness, go into a coma or die.

-Some of the signs of a heroin overdose include pinpoint pupils, cold, clammy skin, slowed breathing, heart rate and blood pressure, and turning a bluish tint.
+Some of the signs of a heroin overdose include pinpoint pupils, cold, clammy skin, slowed breathing, low heart rate, and blood pressure and turning a bluish tint.

-Another reason people might overdose on opioids is because they think they’re taking one drug when in reality it’s laced with something else.
+Another reason people might overdose on opioids is that they think they’re taking one drug when in reality, it’s laced with something else.
 For example, heroin is frequently laced with the much more potent fentanyl, which can rapidly lead to an overdose, even when just a tiny amount is used.

 Because of how widespread the opioid epidemic in the U.S., there has been a lot of effort to save the lives of people who overdose.